bd8xc/MediExplain-AI/README.md

 MediExplain AI is an AI-powered prescription analysis application that extracts medicine information from uploaded prescription images and provides a simple explanation of the identified medicines.

-The project currently uses AWS services for image storage, OCR, and AI-based prescription analysis.
+The project currently uses AWS services for image storage, OCR, and AI-based prescription analysis, with a human verification layer that allows users to correct extracted prescription information before generating the final explanation.

 ## Current Progress

 The core AWS pipeline is currently working:

-Prescription Image → FastAPI → Local Storage → Amazon S3 → Amazon Textract → Medicine Extraction → Amazon Bedrock → Web UI
+Prescription Image → FastAPI → Local Storage → Amazon S3 → Amazon Textract → Medicine Extraction → Human Verification → Amazon Bedrock → Web UI

 ### Completed